maxsitt/insect-detect-docs/docs/index.md

 The **Deployment** section contains details about each step of the processing pipeline, from on-device [detection](deployment/detection.md){target=_blank}
 and tracking, to [classification](deployment/classification.md){target=_blank}
-of the cropped insect images on your local PC and subsequent automated post-processing and [analysis](deployment/analysis.md){target=_blank} of the combined results.
+of the cropped insect images on your local PC and subsequent metadata [post-processing](deployment/post-processing.md){target=_blank} of the combined results.

 <figure markdown>